PrestaShop/prestashop.github.io/news/_posts/2020-09-10-bug-bounty-retrospective.md

 We thought that the public opening would bring in a huge volume of new reports, but this did not happen to our great surprise.
 It seems the hunters who participated to the private program helped us fix a large majority of security issues.

-At the time of writing this article, only one report submitted after the opening of the program to the public has been validated.
+At the time we write this article, only one report submitted after the opening of the program to the public has been validated.

 The big aim of having a Bug Bounty Program in public is to show everyone, and particularly our community, that our software can be trusted.
-We know it is secured because it has been tested by dozen of hunters and will be continuously tested by new hunters.
+We know it is secured because it has been tested by dozens of hunters and will be continuously tested by new hunters.

 ## Some statistics